 COLOR AND MARKINGS

-Aussies come in a variety of colors.
+Aussies and Mini Americans come in a variety of colors.
 Black, red, blue merle and red merle.
-All with or without white and copper markings.
-Some
+All with or without white and copper

-Please take the time to look at the pictures below to see all the differences, no two aussies are 100% alike, they are like
+Please take the time to look at the pictures below to see all the differences, no two dogs are 100% alike, they are like fingerprints.

-fingerprints.
-So while you may prefer a certain look, please understand that no breeder has complete control over what will be born.
+So while you may prefer a certain look, please understand that no breeder has complete control over what will be born and from me

-Aussies are generally a healthy breed of dog.
-However certain things should be discussed with your breeder prior to
+Aussies and Mini Americans are generally a healthy breed of dog.
+However certain things should be discussed with your breeder

 PLEASE AS A BUYER INSIST ON WRITTEN PROOF OF ALL TESTING.